The Wiliot Vision

 Privacy + Access Control

 Data sent by Wiliot IoT Pixels use the Wiliot Ephemeral ID format, encrypted with a 128-bit AES-based scheme that allows anonymity, confidentiality, and authentication.
 We have two layers of encryption to enable the safe transit of packets to infrastructure while maintaining the privacy of the application data.
-Security is enabled by a cloud-based resolver providing access to the data via an API that can be easily integrated with web applications.

 With technology as disruptive as Wiliot, it can be challenging to explain the impact of this breakthrough.
 Yes, now we can enable "Intelligence for Everything" but what does that mean to businesses, how will life change?
 Check out the below 2-minute video, 'Wiliot Explained':